HamedHemati/Tacotron-2-Persian/README.md

 <strong>Visit <a href="https://hamedhemati.github.io/Tacotron-2-Persian-Demo/">this demo page</a> to listen to some audio samples</strong>

-This repository contains implementation of a Persian Tacotron model in `PyTorch` with a dataset preprocessor for Common Voice.
-For generating better quality audios, the acoustic features (mel-spectrogram) are fed to a WaveRNN model, therefore I've included a WaveRNN vocoder only for infernece (no trainer included).
+This repository contains implementation of a Persian Tacotron model in `PyTorch` with a dataset preprocessor for the Common Voice dataset.
+For generating better quality audios, the acoustic features (mel-spectrogram) are fed to a WaveRNN model.
+I've included WaveRNN model in the code only for infernece purposes (no trainer included).

-The source code in this repository is highly inspired by and partially copied (and modified) from the following repostories:<br>
+The source code in this repository is highly inspired by and partially copied (and also modified) from the following repostories:<br>

 Tacotron model: https://github.com/espnet/espnet <br>
 WaveRNN and some utils: https://github.com/mozilla/TTS <br>